-The Lenten theme will be a four-fold focus to move from belief to action (as suggested by Sallie McFague):
+The Lenten theme was a four-fold focus to move from belief to action (as suggested by Sallie McFague):

 - Experience of Voluntary Poverty: models of self-emptying